microsoft/industry/healthcare/solutions/clinicalAnalytics/readme.md

 ![Healthcare - Clinical Analytics](./images/clinicalanalytics.png)

-## Critical design areas for Clinical Analytics
+## Critical design areas for Clinical Analytics & Operational Insights

 >The analytical use-cases for healthcare leverages a combination of services in Azure, Dynamics and the Power platform.